- Why did PayFit decide to get the ISO 27001 certification?

 Do compromises have to be made to be certified?

 Clearly, when you decide to strengthen security processes, you have to give up some of your agility.
-More processes are put in place, especially for relationships with third parties (providers, partners, etc.).
-For example, when we work with a new service provider, we need to be assured of the security guarantees they provide.
+More processes are put in place, especially for relationships with third parties—e.g. providers and partners.
+Now, when we work with a new service provider, we need to be assured of the security guarantees they provide.
 If they are certified, the process is speedy.
 If they aren't, then it takes longer.

 Second, you have to know how to find the right balance between agility and security.
-For us, the balance is leaning towards agility and innovation, but with full security.
+For us, the balance is leaning towards agility and innovation but with total security.

-People need to take steps as quickly as possible, but not at any price.
-There is now a very clear line that we consider in every new project right from the design stages.
+People need to take steps as quickly as possible, but not at all costs.
+Before starting any project, there is now a very clear line that we toe.

 Guillaume's advice for a smooth start to the certification process

-1. Do things in the right order: do not start the certification process if security has not been a strategic issue before.
+1. Do things in the correct order: do not start the certification process if security has not been a strategic issue before.
 The standard is there to approve an already-existing system.
-But if you go ahead without a system in place, you'll have too much catching up to do.
+If you go ahead without a system in place, you'll have too much catching up to do.

 2. There must be a will to commit the company to security issues on a long-term basis: